In this story, the body of Sosophra Ikananyar is resurrected, though with a different spirit within.

 ‘I am Cataphract Ela Barbri, High Priestess of Ydrys and the ruler of the sacred city of Quscec.
 Welcome again to life.
 What is your name, lass?’

-The girl’s head moved slowly to face her questioner, and the acolyte’s heart froze when he saw her eyes were pure white, as if bereft of irises.
+The girl’s head moved slowly to face her questioner, and the acolyte’s heart skipped a beat when he saw her eyes were pure white, as if bereft of irises.
 The vaunted bluest of the blue was gone.
 A line of spittle ran from a corner of her mouth, and her entire face quivered.

 The acolyte noted drily that the wound the Cataphract had made was no more.
 There was not even a scar.